Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Annual AML training — mandatory for all customer-facing and financial staff.
 Failure to provide this is a licence risk.

-Step 9: Build a Player Acquisition Strategy Before You Launch
+Step 9: Player Acquisition — Channels, Budget, and Launch Timing

-Do not wait until launch day to plan your marketing.
-Player acquisition in competitive iGaming markets costs $50–$500 per depositing player.
-As a result, you need a working acquisition engine ready before the doors open — not built after them.
+Do not wait until launch day to plan your marketing — particularly in competitive markets where cost-per-acquisition can exceed $500 per depositing player.
+Player acquisition costs vary significantly by market and channel — from under $100 in emerging markets to several hundred dollars per depositing player in mature regulated markets.
+This means you need a working acquisition engine ready before the doors open — not built after them.

 Affiliate marketing — the best-ROI channel for online casinos

-Affiliate marketing drives 40–70% of new player sign-ups at most online casinos.
+Affiliates are a primary acquisition channel at most online casinos — typically accounting for a large share of new depositing players, though the exact proportion varies significantly by market, brand maturity, and operator mix.
 Affiliates — comparison sites, review portals, and tipster forums — send high-intent traffic.
-Moreover, you pay only when a player deposits.
-That makes this the most capital-efficient channel available to a new gambling operator.
+You also pay only when a player deposits, That makes this the most capital-efficient channel available to a new gambling operator.

 • Set up your affiliate programme on Income Access, MyAffiliates, Affilka, or NetRefer.